Only three women in NDA’s list of Lok Sabha candidates for Bihar

 Election to the 40 Lok Sabha seats will be held in seven phases in Bihar between April 11 and May 19.

-The ruling Janata Dal (United) has fielded Kavita Singh from Siwan constituency, while the Bharatiya Janata Party has nominated Rama Devi from the Sheohar seat.
+The ruling JD(U) has fielded Kavita Singh from Siwan constituency, while the BJP has nominated Rama Devi from the Sheohar seat.

-Veena Singh of the Lok Janshakti Party (LJP) is contesting the election from the Vaishali constituency.
+Veena Singh of the LJP is contesting the election from the Vaishali constituency.

 In 2014, too, the NDA had given three tickets to women, two by the BJP and one by the LJP, while the JD(U) which was then not part of the BJP-led coalition, allotted two seats for women.

-The BJP had contested 30 Lok Sabha seats in the state in the last general election, while the JD(U) fielded candidates in all but two seats.
+The BJP had contested from 30 Lok Sabha seats in the state in the last general election, while the JD(U) fielded candidates in all but two seats.

 As per the seat-sharing arrangement in the NDA this time, both the BJP and the JD(U) are contesting 17 seats each, leaving six constituencies to the LJP.